marius-ogrean/m-test-crawler/README.md

 Apache Storm being a "distributed realtime computation system" it allows scaling the performance by adding more machines (nodes).

+That's why I chose it, to ensure that high performance requirements can be met.

 The logic of the parsing of datapoints is in the class CompanyDataIndexer.
 The datapoints are stored in Apache Solr.

 Steps to run the crawler: